noahberhe/capstone_westnilevirus/README.md

 Prediction:
 -
 - Tableau used to map quality of predictions geographically and temporally.
+- Tableau .twb file also provided in this repo

 Outcome:
 -
 - Gradient Boosting was the selected classifier, however despite achieving a cross-validated auc of 82%, the test score was 66%.
-This overfitting problem is something I looked into after the course was over, as documented in the Python Notebook.
+- Conclusions detailed in the python notebook

+Potential Improvements:
+-
+- Feature engineering to reduce trap granularity could perhaps address the overfitting and improve the test score?
+- Could also experiment with other methods like SVM or Neural Nets.